AndyObtiva/glimmer-dsl-tk/README.md

 [Glimmer Process](https://github.com/AndyObtiva/glimmer/blob/master/PROCESS.md)

-## Feature Suggestions
+## Planned Features and Feature Suggestions

-These features have been suggested.
+These features have been planned or suggested.
 You might see them in a future version of Glimmer DSL for Tk.
 You are welcome to contribute more feature suggestions.

 [TODO.md](TODO.md)